BETA PHOTO: The Ben's Boot outcrop, just a few minutes' walk u...

 Turn right onto Route 63 South for five miles.
 Northfield Mountain is on the left.

 TRAVELING FROM THE EAST:

 Take Route 2 West.
 Approximately 6.5 miles after the Erving Paper Mill, take a right onto Route 63 North.

 Follow Route 63 for 2 miles.
 Northfield Mountain is on the right.

 Take Route 2 East to Greenfield.
 Travel on Route 2 East/Route 91 north, getting off at Exit 27.
 Continue on Route 2 East for approximately 8 miles to Route 63 North.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Rose Ledge:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Rose Ledge: